Read to succeed

 Posted on February 2, 2018 by Tia Lalani

-Augustana professor Neil Haave on the importance of developing different learning modes, beginning with the most fundamental skill by reading widely.
+Augustana professor Neil Haave on the importance of developing different learning modes, beginning with the most fundamental skill: reading.

 By Neil Haave

 Anyone who attends a post-secondary institution must have a sense that they are able to learn.
 Otherwise, what is the point of going to class?

 Learning is enhanced by what Carol Dweck, a research psychologist, calls a growth mindset.
 The growth mindset is held by anyone who understands that their abilities, skills, and intellect are able to be developed and grown.
 This is very different from the idea of a fixed mindset which is held by those who believe that their ability to learn is natural or innate and fixed from birth.
 Every year I am surprised when I meet students who feel disadvantaged by the reading requirements in my courses because reading is not, as they put it, part of their ‘learning style.’

 The theory that undergirds learning styles is that students learn best when teaching matches their learning preference be it, for example, visual, auditory, or kinesthetic.
 The research on learning, however, does not support the theory.
 What the research does suggest is that learning occurs best when the teaching mode matches the content.
 Thus, if problem-solving is the skill to be learned, then practising problem-solving is the best way to learn it.
 If concepts are being learned, then reading and practising explaining the concepts may be the best way to learn them.